shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         3. Concatenating all sequences, with intervals of 1000-bp N's.
         4. Capureing the most similar k-mer for each mask and saving k-mer and its location(s) and strand information.
         5. Saving the concatenated genome sequence (bit-packed, 2 bits for one base) and genome information (genome ID, size, and lengths of all sequences) into the genome data file, and creating an index file for the genome data file for fast random subsequence extraction.
-    2. Compressing k-mer and the corresponding data (k-mer-data, or seeds data) into chunks of files, and creating an index file for each k-mer-data file for fast seeding.
+    2. Compressing k-mer and the corresponding data (k-mer-data, or seeds data, including genome batch, genome number, location, and strand) into chunks of files, and creating an index file for each k-mer-data file for fast seeding.
     3. Writing summary information into `info.toml` file.

 3. **Merging indexes of multiple batches**.